 Musings of a Cognitive Risk Manager

-Risk management has undergone a sea change over the past few decades, yet risk management practices have evolved very little. scarcely evolved to keep pace.
+Risk management has undergone a sea change over the past few decades, yet risk management practices have evolved very little.
 Though organizations enjoy robust technological capabilities, they grow more fragile and vulnerable to massive systemic risks all the time.
+What’s needed?
 A risk program centered on human behavior and decision-making.

 The constant is human behavior!